Kings Langley: Football

-Kings Langley FC, as of 2023, currently play in the Premier (Central) Division of the Southern Football League.
+Kings Langley FC, as of 2023/2024, play in the Division 1 (Central) Division of the Southern Football League.

 Cricket

-Kings Langley CC currently play in Divisions 2B, 8B and 11E of the Saracens Hertfordshire Cricket League.
+Kings Langley CC currently play in Divisions 2B, Division 7 West and Division 10 South, of the Saracens Hertfordshire Cricket League.

 Bowls

 Kings Langley Bowls Club is situated in Green Park at the end of the Nap car park.
 It is a popular lawn bowls club with club and district competitions for bowlers of all abilities.
 It includes a club house with licensed bar and good social programs.